Analysis of the Entanglement with Centers: The Entanglement with Centers in the -Form Non-Interacting Theory

+To see how this scenario works explicitly, we turn to the non-interacting theory, in which each reduced density matrix $\rho_j$ gives the same entanglement entropy.
+In the non-interacting theory, we can use a reduced density matrix with the probability distribution of centers to describe the entanglement in different regions.
+Therefore, we show that the strong subadditivity remains valid in the non-interacting theory.
+It is not clear to us whether the proof can be extended to the generic interacting theory due to the lack of proof about the existence of mutually commuting centers in different regions. \\

 The above proof shows that we also have the strong subadditivity in the Abelian gauge theory.
-But if we consider the Abelian gauge theory on a lattice, then the entanglement in this theory is hard to be described by a reduced density matrix with a probability distribution.
-Therefore, the strong subadditivity is not satisfied generically \cite{Casini:2014aia} in the case of finite lattice spacing.
-The violation of the strong subadditivity in the lattice Abelian gauge theory is not in contradiction with the result in the continuum limit above.
-This is not surprising because we expect that the long-range entanglement does not depend on centers if we consider continuum limit.
-In the continuum limit, we also need to define the entanglement entropy from the same total Hilbert space.
-Otherwise, the strong subadditivity is not satisfied.
+If we consider the Abelian gauge theory on a lattice, the entanglement in this theory is hard to be described by a reduced density matrix with a probability distribution.
+Therefore, the strong subadditivity is not satisfied generically \cite{Casini:2014aia, VanAcoleyen:2015ccp} in the case of the finite lattice spacing.
+The violation of the strong subadditivity in the lattice Abelian gauge theory is not in contradiction with the result at the continuum limit above. \\

 Finally, we rewrite the strong subadditivity in a different form.
-From $S_{123}=S_4$ and $S_{12}=S_{34}$, the strong subadditivity is \bea S_4+S_2\le S_{34}+S_{23}. \eea Hence, we can rewrite the strong subadditivity as \bea S_1+S_2\le S_{13}+S_{23}. \eea We remind the reader that the strong subadditivity is satisfied due to the fact that the entanglement entropy is the sum of the bulk entanglement entropy and classical Shannon entropy.
-Thus, this proof cannot be extended to interacting theories in general.
+From $S_{123}=S_4$ and $S_{12}=S_{34}$, the strong subadditivity is \bea S_4+S_2\le S_{34}+S_{23}. \eea Therefore, we can rewrite the strong subadditivity as the following \bea S_1+S_2\le S_{13}+S_{23}. \eea We remind the reader that the strong subadditivity is satisfied due to the fact that the entanglement entropy is the sum of bulk entanglement entropy and classical Shannon entropy.
+Therefore, this proof cannot be extended to interacting theories in general.